ijadams/ijadams.github.io/_posts/2015-02-22-sandwich-art.markdown

 Some fun stuff I did over the weekend.
 Check it out <a href="http://babesuniverse.net/lilsubbies">here</a>.

-UPDATE: After playing at SXSW for a week, I went and made this torta edition <a href="http://babesuniverse.net/lilsubbies/torta">here!</a>
+UPDATE: After playing at SXSW in Austin for a week, I went and made this torta edition <a href="http://babesuniverse.net/lilsubbies/torta">here!</a> Also was messing around with the Paper JS animation library while I was thinking about <a href-"http://babesuniverse.net/lilsubbies/cuban">cubans</a>.